zingolabs/darksidewalletd-datasets/sfoe/README.md

 Follow [this article on Free2z](https://free2z.cash/pacu/zpage/running-a-zcashd-regtest-node-with-docker)

-2. set up your folder paths
+2. set up your folder paths to export the test

 3. Run the generating scripts